"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Threats to Validity

+The time period when the participants took the survey may have also impacted their perspective, which could potentially evolve over time.
 It is also important to note that pandemic WFH is not the same thing as WFH during normal times, so there are limits on the generalizability of our findings.

 \textbf{Construct Validity.} When measuring the change in productivity, we used a single metric, self-reported perceived change in productivity.
-Its important to note that there is no single definite metric for productivity and that we cannot claim definitively that our findings are true for productivity as a whole, because the factors that impact productivity inherently depend on the measures you are using to define productivity~\cite{jaspan19}.
-While there are advantages and disadvantages to selecting self-reported measures of productivity versus automated technical ones, our choice aligns with the methodologies of similar recent work~\cite{storey19, murphy19, johnson19}.
+It's important to note that there is no single definitive metric for productivity and that we cannot claim that our findings are true for productivity as a whole, because the factors that impact productivity inherently depend on the measures you are using to define productivity~\cite{jaspan19}.
+The team productivity scores are from the perspective of an individual team member.
+Since the survey was anonymous and no personal identifiable information was collected (to encourage more candid responses), we were unable to triangulate responses from members of the same team, which would have further improved the validity of the findings.
+While there are advantages and disadvantages to selecting self-reported measures of productivity versus automated technical ones, our choice aligns similar recent work~\cite{storey19, murphy19, johnson19}.

 While we performed a thorough literature review, there may be additional team culture factors that have an impact on team productivity that we did not include in our survey.
 Our findings are not meant to be an exhaustive list but to rather highlight some of the team culture factors that \textit{are} constructive when modeling team productivity.